cyral-quickstart/quickstart-sidecar-helm/docs/database-accounts/environment-variables.md

 - from a secret yaml file

 For the selected option, define the following variables:
-- `SIDECAR_NAMESPACE`: the namespace that the sidecar will be deployed to
+- `SIDECAR_NAMESPACE`: namespace that the sidecar will be deployed to.
-- `SECRET_NAME`: the name of the secret that will contain the credentials
+- `SECRET_NAME`: name of the secret that will contain the credentials.
-- `CREDENTIALS_FILE`: the name of the file containing credentials
+- `CREDENTIALS_FILE`: name of the file containing the credentials.
-- `CREDENTIALS_CONTENT`: the credential content
+- `CREDENTIALS_CONTENT`: credentials content.

 ### Create a secret from a file containing the credentials